-In March 2016, AlphaGo, the neural network developed by Google’s Artificial Intelligence company Deepmind, challenges the world champion of Go, Lee Sedol.
-Go is the oldest board game in the world, invented in China about 3.000 years ago.
-Go is very simple and incredibly complex at the same time: the rules are much simpler than chess, but the number of possible legal positions in a Go game is larger than the estimated amount of atoms in the observable universe.
-Mere computational power is useless; intuition and creativity are much more important qualities for a Go player.
-Nobody expects the machine to beat the human in this game that has fascinated philosophers and mathematicians for millennia.
-But against expectations, AlphaGo beats Sedol 4 – 1 and hits the front page of Nature.
+In 2016 AlphaGo, a deep neural network developed by Google’s Deepmind, challenges the world champion of Go, Lee Sedol.
+Go is the oldest board game in the world and despite its simple appearance, the number of possible board positions in a Go game exceeds the amount of atoms in the universe.
+It is won by the presumed exclusively human skills of intuition and creativity, so no one expects a computer to be able to beat a human player.
+But the implausible happens: AlphaGo beats Sedol 4 – 1 and hits the front page of Nature.